ls1intum/Artemis/docs/user/exams/students_guide.rst

 - Once the results have been published, you can view your score in the summary.
 - Additionally, if within the student review period, you have the option to complain about manual assessments made.
 To do this, simply click on |complain| and explain your rationale.
 - A second assessor, different from the original one will have the opportunity to review your complaint and respond to it.
+- The complaint response will become visible to you as soon as it has been assessed.
+- Again, you can export the summary including your score as a PDF file by clicking on |export_pdf|.
+The PDF will also contain any complaints and complaint assessments.

     .. note::
         The results will automatically be updated, if your complaint was successful.